IreneGallini/beckmann-pipeline/Notes.md

 other molecule's "no minimum" result in this document (and in `descriptor_summary.md`) should be treated as unconfirmed at standard resolution, not as evidence the mechanism genuinely doesn't occur there.

 ---

+## Wiberg bond order (C-C aryl/alkyl) descriptor: implemented (2026-07-16)

+Item 6 of the original minimum-viable descriptor set (`What parse_nbo.py must extract`, above) called for Wiberg bond indices from `BNDIDX`, but this was never actually implemented — `parse_nbo.py`/`parse_cmo.py` only ever extracted E2PERT and CMO data.

+Checked whether the data already exists before writing anything: `BNDIDX` was already in the `$NBO` keylist of every `_nbo.gjf`/`_scan.gjf` this project generates, and every corresponding `.log` for all 4 test molecules (mol_002_E, mol_006_E, mol_020_E, mol_021_E) already prints the full "Wiberg bond index matrix in the NAO basis" table (NBO 7.0, Normal termination, confirmed at every scan point) — so this was pure extraction from existing data, no new Citadel jobs needed.

+New parser `beckmann/dft/parse_wiberg.py` pulls the C{ci}-C_aryl and C{ci}-C_alkyl
+entries out of that NxN matrix (Gaussian splits it into 9-column blocks) at each scan point, reusing the same `r_no` dedup/tagging and `get_substituent_map()` atom-index machinery as `parse_cmo.py`.
+Output: `data/output/analysis/bond_order_scan.csv` (`mol, point, R, bond_order_aryl, bond_order_alkyl`).
+Values spot-checked directly against the raw matrix text in `mol_002_E_nbo.log` — exact match.

+New plot `scripts/analysis/plot_bond_orders.py` → `bond_order_scan.png`, a 2x2 grid
+(one panel per test molecule) of both bond orders vs. R(N-O).

+**Finding:** both C-C bonds weaken monotonically as R(N-O) increases across the standard R0-to-R0+0.4 Å window for all 4 molecules, with the aryl bond consistently stronger than the alkyl bond throughout and no crossing observed — bond order alone doesn't show the sharp, non-monotonic signal the CMO-based wCNmax descriptor does (see mol_006_E's interior minimum above), consistent with selectivity being governed by orbital character rather than raw bond strength.

+---